stevedonovan/gentle-intro/src/1-basics.md

     let mut words = Vec::new();
     words.extend(text.split_whitespace());
 ```
-If written in C++, we would have to make these _allocated strings_, whereas
+In most languages, we would have to make these _separately allocated strings_,
-here each slice in the vector is borrowing from the original string.
-All we
+whereas here each slice in the vector is borrowing from the original string.
-allocate is the space to keep the slices.
+All we allocate is the space to keep the slices.

 Have a look at this cute two-liner; we get an iterator over the chars,
 and only take those characters which are not space.
 Again, `collect` needs